LiorKogan/V1/README.md

 Hence, for each assignment to A:

 * A froze at least ten dragons, and either (i) only one dragon froze A - which is not one of those, or (ii) at least two dragons froze A

-and also

 * At least ten dragons froze A, and either (i) A froze only one dragon - which is not one of those, or (ii) A froze at least two dragons

-Hence:

-* A froze at least ten dragons, and at least ten dragons froze A
+Hence, A froze at least ten dragons, and at least ten dragons froze A

 _**Q101:** Any person who owns at least five white horses_